edouglas92/GameLabs/README.txt

 paddle, OR (1 point + 1 bonus point) make the opponent paddle play on its own.
 But don't make the opponent impossibly hard!

-* (1 point) Push your work to your GitHub account.
+* (1 point) Add, Commit, Push your work to your GitHub account.

 #Submission#
 Push your work to your GitHub account and **send me a message (to